opencollective/opencollective-pdf/README.md

 If you use this service through frontend, you're ready to go - frontend will pass your authorization token directly to the app.

-However if you're using the service directly you'll need to set an `Authorization` header to identify your requests.
+However if you're using the service directly you'll need to set the `Authorization` header with your token to identify your requests.

 ## Contributing